elynch90/racknergate/README.md

 ## 🧾 Their Official Claim
 * see Lynch Decision Letter – May 21, 2025 for original
-** NOTE: they have also misgendered Frank -- giving the impression their attention to dertail and facts is suspect at best.
+** NOTE: they have also misgendered Frank -- giving the impression their attention to detail and facts is suspect at best.
 <img src='screenshot_a.png'></img>

 ## METADATA OF EHIBIT A